 I request access to data available through the AMP PD Knowledge Platform (AMP PD Data) for scientific investigation, teaching or the planning of clinical research studies and agree to the following terms:

-I acknowledge and agree that this AMP PD Data Use Agreement (Agreement or DUA) grants me permission as set forth below to use the AMP PD Knowledge Portal and data contained within and describes my obligations with respect to the AMP PD Knowledge Portal and data.
+I acknowledge and agree that this AMP PD Data Use Agreement (Agreement or DUA) grants me permission as set forth below to use the AMP PD Knowledge Platform and data contained within and describes my obligations with respect to the AMP PD Knowledge Platform and data.

 I will not attempt to directly contact the cohort Principal Investigators (PIs) or staff associated with the Studies concerning additional information regarding individual subjects, provided that, for clarity, contacts that are not specifically related to individual subjects are permitted.

-I will use the AMP PD Knowledge Portal solely to, download, access and analyze the AMP PD Data in accordance with this Agreement.
+I will use the AMP PD Knowledge Platform solely to access and analyze the AMP PD Data in accordance with this Agreement.

 I will use appropriate administrative, physical and technical safeguards to prevent use or disclosure of the data other than as provided for by this Agreement.